SignalFlow: Easy install with Visual Studio Code

 panner.pan = -1

-Finally, to stop the playback:
+Finally, to stop all playback:

 Next steps